• Skip to primary navigation

 Biodiversity net gain

+Since February 2024, UK developers must deliver a minimum 10% biodiversity net gain on large-scale projects.
 Developers need to create or enhance wildlife habitats and adopt ecologically sustainable design practices.

 Rather than being an added cost, this focus on biodiversity can actually reduce expenses, improve development efficiency, and extend the lifespan of buildings and infrastructure, benefiting both wildlife and developers alike.